GLOBAL MARKETS-Global stocks fall, U.S. yields rise on higher interest rate outlook

 A survey released on Tuesday showed that U.S. business activity unexpectedly rebounded in February, reaching its highest level in eight months, and reaffirming the resilience of the U.S. economy despite the Fed's monetary policy actions.

 Benchmark 10-year note yields US10YT=RRjumped to the highest since Nov.
-10 before retreating to 3.9175%.
+10 and were at 3.9584%.
 The yield curve between two-year and 10-year notes US2US10=TWEB remained deeply inverted at minus 78 basis points, indicating heightened concerns over an impending recession.

 "The Fed has a conundrum because as long as people are working, they spend money on specific things that's rotating like travel, home improvement, etc.," said Tom Plumb, portfolio manager at Plumb Balanced Fund in Madison, Wisconsin.